What's so special about our place?

 The Hauraki District stretches from the shelly beaches of Kaiaua and Pukorokoro / Miranda along the Firth of Thames in Tikapa Moana (the Hauraki Gulf) to the white sandy beaches of the Pacific Ocean at Whiritoa.

 Between the coasts lies the rich reclaimed dairy lands of the Hauraki Plains, the rugged beauty of the Karangahake Gorge and Kaimai/Coromandel ranges, and the rolling farmlands of the Golden Valley.
-We sit within the rohe of the iwi of Hauraki which stretches from Matakana in the north to Matakana Island in the south.
+Our district lies within the rohe of the iwi of Hauraki, stretching from Matakana in the north to Matakana Island in the south.

 We are part of the Waikato region and are located within New Zealand’s economic ‘golden triangle’ being only an hour drive from the cities of Auckland, Hamilton and Tauranga.
-Our total area is 1,269 square kilometres, and our population is 20,022 (Statistics New Zealand, 2018).
+Our total area is 1,269 square kilometres, and our population is 21,400 (Statistics New Zealand, 2020).